What is CBDA and How Does it Work?

-Most importantly, CBDA means a happy gut.
-When you ask scientists why, you find that they're not exactly sure.
+Most importantly, CBDA means a healthy gut.
+But if you ask scientists, they're not exactly sure why.
 It probably involves one of the pathways above – maybe several of them working together – but maybe it works because of a CBDA function that we haven’t found yet.
 But something about CBDA is wonderful for the gut.

 In studies in mice and rats, CBDA is potent at reducing nausea as well as the anticipation of nausea.
 In mouse stress tests, it reduces anxiety.
 In rats, it helps with inflammation.
 But all of this research needs further confirmation in humans.

 What we can say is that we hear a huge amount of positive feedback on our Raw products.
-For some people’s system, CBD is not enough.
-Alone, it doesn’t get them to the health outcomes they’re looking for.
-But then they try a Raw product with CBDA and it makes all the difference!
+For some people, regular CBD oil isn't strong enough.
+But when they try a Raw product with CBDA, it makes all the difference.